 - I visited here during winter but it’s great to visit during summer too!
 If you do, come over by the end of July to witness “Sunday in Vlkolinec” — a cultural event where cultural performances are done.

 » How to get to Vlkolinec?

 By car.
 Vlkolinec can actually be only reached by car.
 The village is small and though you can’t drive ‘through’ it, you can easily walk around due to its size.
 (Parking is situated at the entrance of the village).
-If you need a car, do it like I did: hire a car and local guide with Daytrip!
+If you need a car, do it as I did: hire a car and a local guide with Daytrip!
 Come read the article below to find out how it works.

 By bus.
 There are several buses that can lead you to Ruzemberok (where Vlkolinec is in).
 Check out Rome2Rio for more detailed information on this.

 » Any fees for entering Vlkolinec?

 Tourist Guides.
 (For local guides) 5 EUR for 1 hour / (For professional guides in certain languages: made to order) 10 EUR for 1 hour.

 On Exhibitions.
 2 EUR for adults and 1 EUR for children and disabled persons.